-Thank you for your interest in submitting content to Brief Policy Perspectives.
-Submissions are open to any member of the Trachtenberg School community, including current students, staff, faculty, and alumni.
-To submit an article, please fill out this form.
+Submissions to Brief Policy Perspectives are open to any member of the Trachtenberg School community, including current students, staff, faculty, and alumni.

 - Please limit your submission to no more than 1000 words unless you receive prior approval from the editorial team.

 - Keep the focus on policy, not politics.

 - A good question to keep in mind when writing your article is “What are the policy implications?”

 - We will accept submissions that discuss the political feasibility of a getting a policy initiative passed, or that discuss different partisan approaches to a issue.

 - We will not accept overtly political and partisan content.

 - Write about something you are passionate about!
 Brief Policy Perspectives should be considered a forum to educate and inform others about a policy area that’s important to you.